scc-digitalhub/docs/user/docs/tasks/resources.md

 ### Exposing services externally

-Various APIs and services (e.g., PostgREST o Dremio data services, Nuclio serverless functions) may be exposed externally, outside of the platform on a public domain of the platform.
-Using KRM the operation amounts to defining a new API gateway resource that will be transformed in the corresponding ingres routing specification.
+Various APIs and services (e.g., PostgREST or Dremio data services, Nuclio serverless functions) may be exposed externally, outside of the platform, on a public domain of the platform.
+Using KRM, the operation amounts to defining a new API gateway resource that will be transformed into the corresponding ingress routing specification.

 ![KRM API gateway create image](../images/krm/krm_apigw.png)

-To create a new API gatway, it is necessary to provide the following information
+To create a new API gatway, provide the following:

 - name of the gateway
-- Kubernetes service to be exposed (selecting it from the service dropdown list the service and the port are fulfilled)
+- Kubernetes service to be exposed (select it from the dropdown list and the port will automatically be provided)
 - host and relative path to be exposed.
 The host defines the full domain name to be exposed.
 By default it refers to the 'services' subdomain, e.g., ``myservice.services.example.com`` where ``example.com`` corresponds to the platform domain.
 - authentication information.
-Currently, The services may be exposed unprotected (authentication mode ``None``) or protected with Basic authentication (authentication mode ``Basic``) specyfing the username and password.
+Currently, services may be unprotected (``None``) or protected with ``Basic`` authentication, specifying username and password.

 ## Defining and Managing CRD Schemas

 To have a valid representation of the CRs in the system, it is necessary to have a JSON specification schema for each CRDs.
-Normally, such as schema is provided with the CRD definition and is used by KRM to manage the resources.
+Normally, such schema is provided with the CRD definition and is used by KRM to manage the resources.
 However, in certain cases a CRD may have no structured schema definition attached.
 To allow for managing such resources, it is possible to provide a custom schema for the CRD.